oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

 ## Solution notes

 + **Minimum requirements**: The SIEM server should be a DS4_V2 at minimum.
-Server requirements:
+Minimum server requirements:
     + 8 cores
     + 36GB RAM
     + 250GB disk capacity
-+ Remember, when you RDP to your VM, you will use **domain\adminusername** for the custom domain of your environment, _not_ your corpnet credentials.
++ Remember, when you RDP to your VM, you will use the admin username and password you specified at deploy time, _not_ your corpnet credentials.

 ## Known issues

 + The client VM deployment may take longer than expected, and then appear to fail.
 The client VMs and extensions may or may not deploy successfully.
 This is due to an ongoing Azure client deployment bug, and only happens when the client VM size is smaller than DS4_v2.

-`Tags: SIEM, ArcSight, Base Configuration`
+`Tags: SIEM, ArcSight, ESM`
 ___
 Developed by the **MAX Skunkworks Lab**
 Author: Kelley Vice (kvice@microsoft.com)